wthallys/wthallys/README.md

 - 👋 Hi, I’m @wthallys
 - 👀 I’m interested in Backend development.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently a Java developer.

 <!---
 wthallys/wthallys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.